 At moderate doses, CBD is safe for most people and should not cause serious side effects.
 However, like all medications, the substance may interact with other drugs and trigger adverse effects, including some serious ones.

-Some common side effects
+Common side effects

 - feeling sleepy or inattentive

-- mood changes such as depression or irritability
+- experiencing mood changes, such as irritability

-Similar to other drugs, CBD may also cause an allergic reaction, particularly in people with tree or nut allergies.
+Similar to other drugs, CBD may cause an allergic reaction, particularly in people with tree or nut allergies.

 - Exercise: Taking part in physical activity can: